emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 Ember Data team will try to assist with the transition.

 #### `ds-improved-ajax` Feature Flag
-Durring the Ember Data 3.2 beta cycle, the Ember Data team is planning on releasing an addon that will support the `ds-improved-ajax` API.
+During the Ember Data 3.2 beta cycle, the Ember Data team is planning on releasing an addon that will support the `ds-improved-ajax` API.

 #### `ds-pushpayload-return` Feature Flag